aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import ConsoleLabel from "@site/src/components/ConsoleIcons" import ConsoleIcon from "@site/src/components/ConsoleIcons"

 Aiven for OpenSearch lets you restore data from external OpenSearch or Elasticsearch snapshots, enabling migration from third-party repositories.

 ## Supported cloud providers

-Aiven for OpenSearch supports restoring snapshots from the following cloud providers:
+Aiven for OpenSearch supports snapshot restoration from these providers:

 - Google Cloud Storage (GCS)
 - Amazon S3